C0deWithJi/Social_Network_App/README.md

 Within this repository are the begining frameworks of the application, highlighting the navigation bar, login, and registration pages.

+Download the code to your local device and run it to see how you like it or you would change it!

 To run this project using CLI, use the following list of commands:

 1. "npm install"